 Furano ( 富良野 ) is a small town in central Hokkaido with a largish ski area (by Japanese standards) and wonderful snow.
-Wonderful snow does of course come as standard in Hokkaido, but in the central area of the island the snow’s even lighter and drier than elsewhere (though it is also slightly less abundant, there’s still more than enough to go around!)
+Wonderful snow does of course come as standard in Hokkaido, but in the central area of the island the snow’s even lighter and drier than elsewhere.

 As Furano is an actual town and not just a ski area, it makes a viable alternative to Niseko as an in-resort base for a ski holiday in Hokkaido – several other ski areas are located an hour or so from Furano, including Kamui Ski Links and Tomamu, so it’s possible to stay in Furano and visit multiple ski areas.
-I didn’t stay there though as I was living in Sapporo at the time, and a few of us decided to hit Furano as a day trip from there.
-This involves a long rail journey (2.5 to 3 hours depending on your connection), so we only really had half a day on the hill.
+I never stayed there though as I was living in Sapporo at the time, and you can hit Furano as a day trip from there – this involves a long rail journey (2.5 to 3 hours depending on your connection) so you only really get half a day on the hill, but perfectly doable.

 Furano’s snow and terrain

 As for the hill itself, thankfully the days are long gone when Furano had a strictly enforced zero-tolerance approach to off-piste riding and would even have ski patrollers shadow groups of gaijin snowboarders to make sure they didn’t do so – I speak from experience!
 We managed to give ours the slip but then I rode the ropeway line and got collared by a waiting patroller at the bottom…

 The mountain has a slightly unusual twin layout, with two distinct sides (Furano Zone and Kitanomine Zone) with completely separate base areas but connected by the Link Run & Link Lift near the top.
 Arriving at Furano Station puts you near the Kitanomine base area (though you’ll need to hop in a taxi or bus to get there anyway).